 On-target earnings refer to an employee's pay structure made of basic salary and the additional variable component such as commission as their compensation.
-Most commonly find in sales it involves a contract between the company and the sales person that ensures a specific commission percentage.
+Most commonly found in sales it involves a contract between the company and the salesperson that ensures a specific commission percentage.
 It can also refer to an executive pay schedule contingent upon the achievement of specified goals.

 Benefits of on-target earnings (OTE)

-OTE is mostly used to reward sales employees for their work.
-That being said, one of the biggest benefits of on-tatget earnings is employee motivation and employee engagement.
+OTE is mostly used to reward sales employees for hitting sales targets.
+Increasing their OTE potential motivates them to be more efficient and productive.
+That being said, one of the biggest benefits of on-target earnings is employee motivation and employee engagement.

-If you are looking for ways to improve your salespeople productivity, OTE is one of the best ways to do so.
+If you are looking for ways to improve your salespeople's productivity, OTE is one of the best ways to do so.

 On-target (OT) earnings synonyms

-There is on synonym of on-target earnings: "on-track earnings".
+There is one synonym for on-target earnings: "on-track earnings".

-If your salesperson has a base salary of $75,000 and has actual commissions for the year of $30,000.
+Let's say your salesperson has a base salary of $75,000 and has actual commissions for the year of $30,000.
+To calculate the OTE, just add the two numbers together.
 Their OTE in their current position is $105,000, and you can validate that number at hire via W2 earnings.